gregbuehler/mongodb-express-redux-mithril-universal-start/README.md

 ## When the bootstap style is not applied:
 check if the style is not commented out in style/bootstrap.less.
-If so, remove the comment line of what you want to use.
+If so, remove the comment line of the style you want to use.